The Amazing Escape of Guy "Griff" Griffiths

 Captain Guy "Griff" Griffiths died in 1999.

-¹ The cut of the uniform worn by officers in some branches of the Hungarian military during WW2 (especially the Air Force and the "River Forces") was very similar to that worn by Griffiths.
+² The cut of the uniform worn by officers in some branches of the Hungarian military during WW2 (especially the Air Force and the "River Forces") was very similar to that worn by Griffiths.
 Also it was worn with a green shirt and tie, exactly like Griffiths' Royal Marines uniform.
-The shade of green of the Hungarian uniform was not as dark as the "Lovat" Green of the Royal Marines, but Griffiths had been wearing his uniform for over over five years by this time and it is reasonable to assume it must have faded somewhat!
+The shade of green of the Hungarian uniforms were almost identical to that of Griffiths' lovat green uniform.
 Hungarian pilots had a "wings" badge similar to the one Griffiths wore, but it was on their right breast, rather than the left.

 Guy Griffiths met and exchanged letters with Geoffrey Halnan, who as a schoolboy had witnessed first-hand the sinking of the Fanad Head.
 Over the years Geoffrey had collected a mass of information about the event.
 The main source of this story is an article in the Portsmouth Evening News from 13th June 1958, written on the occasion of the then Captain Guy Griffiths retirement from the Royal Marines after 24 years service.
 A copy of this article was given to me by Geoffrey Halnan.
 Geoffrey also told me of conversations he had had with Guy Griffiths and gave me copies of their correspondence which filled in some of the "holes" in the newspaper story.